 10. Do a tour of the underground tube systems

-These are just some of the best weird and quirky things to do in London.
-There is so much to do in this city, although it’s not cheap there are some really great things you can do for free!
+I hope you found a weird thing to do in London.
+There is so much to do in this city, although it’s not cheap there are some really weird things to do in London for free!
 Do you have any other top places to recommend?
 Drop a comment below.

 How to travel better for less